-Fundamentally, my comprehension of Design Thinking is it creates a new context where people find a better solution from relation of the problem (Dorst, 2011).
+Fundamentally, my comprehension of Design Thinking is that it creates a new context where people find better solutions in relation of a problem (Dorst, 2011).
 In Professor Kees Dorst’s article, The core of ‘design thinking’ and its application, he describes that the core design activities involves:

 These strategies encompass the development or adoption of a ‘frame’ (Dorst, 2011).
 In relation to our logical framework, a ‘frame’ is the overall insinuation that by applying a certain working principle will create a specific value (Dorst, 2011).
 As displayed in figure 1.
 Whereby Framing is the fundamental aspect that Design Thinking can offer to start-ups (Dorst, 2011).

-My future goal after graduation is to become an entrepreneur of my own organic product business.
+My future goal after graduation is to become an entrepreneur of my own organic business where I supply my customers with all natural products for beauty and lifestyle manufactured in Ghana.
+I intend to have a website available for customers to place their orders and get their items delivered to their home.
+Products will include such as oils, butters, herbs, fruit and vegetables.
 As this lecture is practically very applicable to my goal, it will teach me the process of setting up my own start-up business and ways of problem-solving.
-Accordingly, I will be confident and certain to approach obstacles or problems with a method i.e. using Dorst’s methodology, to find solutions.
+Accordingly, I will be confident and certain to approach obstacles or problems with methods such as Dorst’s methodology, to find solutions.
 I have realised that this approach is not only relevant to entrepreneurship but also applicable to my everyday life.

 ‘’ The core of ‘design thinking’ and its application’’